15 Most Affordable States for Private Pay Home Care in 2026

 Mississippi cost drivers and regulations

-Several key factors maintain Mississippi’s affordable care rates:
+Several factors keep Mississippi's care rates affordable:

 - Caregiver wages running 27% below national average